18F/health-tracking-course/collections/_two/overview.md

 # {{ page.title }}

-In the first course, you will get a chance to engage with the highest priority elements of the project Health Tracker.
-The goal of this course is to build familiarity.
-When you are done, you'll have a holistic sense for how the Health Tracker, as a tool, is really just the *reporting* stage of a *process*.
+In the second course, you will get a chance to engage with more elements of the project Health Tracker.
+The goal of this course is to begin building more depth of understanding around software projects and their successful management.

-Subsequent courses will build your depth of knowledge regarding the practice of assessing software project management.
-When you are done with the first course, you'll be ready to begin applying the tracker with confidence, and tackle the material in the second course.

-{% assign lessons = site.one | where: "visible", true | sort: "lesson" %}
+{% assign lessons = site.two | where: "visible", true | sort: "lesson" %}

 ## Lessons In This Course